yakworks/dockers/builder/repo-cron-localtime/readme.md

 # repo-cron-localtime

-This is repo-job-1 with a hook to check the current time against a specific locale timezone which presumably follows Daylight Saving Time.
+This is repo-job-1 with a hook to check the current time against a specific locale timezone which can follow Daylight Saving Time.

+There are 2 critical environment variables necessary to do a cron check:
+1. CRONFILTER_LOCALE='America/Chicago'
+2. CRONFILTER_LOCAL_HOURS='08 09 11 21'

+If either of these is not defined, then this pod acts just like repo-job-1.

-- If the current hour is listed in CRONFILTER_LOCAL_HOURS, then this pod acts exactly like repo-job-1.
+- If the current hour is listed in CRONFILTER_LOCAL_HOURS, then this pod executes /opt/entry.sh (or whatever is in CRONFILTER_COMMAND)
 - If the current hour is NOT in CRONFILTER_LOCAL_HOURS, then the job exits with zero activity and normal result code.

 This project came about because we need to run cronjobs which follow Daylight Saving Time without extra junk in the way.

 ## Environment variables

+### Required variables for cron functionality to work

 - `CRONFILTER_LOCAL_HOURS='07 09 12 14 19'`
 : A string containing 2-digit hours (00-23) separated by spaces.
 The hours are the local hours for which you want to run the current job.